QuickRecon/DiveCANHead/README.md

 Constructive criticism, suggestions, and pull requests are always welcome.

+Documentation for building and flashing firmware can be found under /Documentation/

 # Goals
 The goals of this project are pretty simple:
 - Have a reliable PPO2 monitor that can handle both digital and analog PPO2 cell inputs